georgeAccnt-GH/PowerAIWithDocker/README.md

 ### Prerequisites:
  * Deply an [Azure Deep Learning Virtual Machines (DLVM)](http://aka.ms/dlvm)
  * Open up ports for ssh, plus 2 Jupyter Notebook servers (one plain and the other one used for building the dockerized training and scoring scripts)
+   __NOTE__: this si not a secure way to develop AI solutions.
+Securing access to VM and to the notebook server is paramount, but outside the scope of this tutorial.
+It is highly recommended to address the security issue before starting an AI development project.
  * Add disks or expand the current ones as needed (you will need several 100 GB to store data and images)

 * login (ssh) into the VM and create the project base directory structure: